Kia Sorento interior, tech and comfort

 Infotainment and tech

-There’s a 12.3-inch digital gauge cluster ahead of the driver.
+On all but the ‘2’ model, you get a 12.3-inch digital gauge cluster ahead of the driver (the cheapest model has a 4.0-inch display).
 Its graphics are sharp and there’s plenty of contrast which makes it easy to read.
 Our only complaint is that it doesn’t offer a great deal of customisation or a full map setting for the sat-nav.
-You need to dig through the sub menus with fervour to find the driver assistance technology, too.
+You need to dig through the sub menus with fervour to turn off the driver assistance features, too.

 At least the screen provides a lot of information.
 You can view data on your car’s energy flow (if it has a hybrid powertrain), plus an analysis of your driving style and attention level.
 There’s also a tyre-pressure monitoring system and traffic sign recognition.